Improving Schr\"odinger Equation Implementations with Gray Code for Adiabatic Quantum Computers: ADIABATIC QUANTUM-COMPUTING SIMULATIONS

 Adiabatic quantum computation (AQC) solves for the ground state of a complex Hamiltonian by starting from the known ground state of a trivial Hamiltonian and adiabatically evolving the initial Hamiltonian to the final target~\cite{Kadowaki1998, 2000quant.ph..1106F, RevModPhys.80.1061}.
 AQC is an alternative paradigm for realizing universal quantum computation.
 Quantum annealing hardware is the closest to an implementation of AQC.
 It solves problems where the initial Hamiltonian is the transverse field, and the final Hamiltonian is restricted to be a 2-local Ising model.
-With the current engineering specifications in mind, one goal of this work is to tailor our algorithm to be implemented with as few extensions to existing hardware as possible, enabling possible near-term applications.
+One goal of this work is to tailor our algorithm to be implemented with as few extensions to existing hardware as possible in the hope that new generations of hardware will incorporate them.
 In particular, the application of BRGC eliminates the necessity of $\sy$.
 It requires only the addition of a 2-local $XZ$ coupling.
-The application of H2GC allows simulations to proceed via the transverse Ising model and in principle, can be implemented today if the transverse field is allowed to persist throughout the evolution.
+The application of H2GC allows simulations to proceed via the transverse Ising model and in principle, could be implemented today if the transverse field were allowed to persist throughout the evolution.

 In this section we simulate the following time-dependent Hamiltonian